DanielBMarkham/Info-Ops/manuscript/chapter24.md

 When I look for advice on how to evaluate and engage in situations, I look to startups and the military, for the same reason.
 They either get it right or they die.
 There tends to be a much more practical aspect of wisdom in those areas than in other places.

 A famous saying in military circles is "Amateurs talk tactics.
 Professional talk logistics."
 That means that when you see the military, you think about guns, tanks, fighting and such.
 But like an iceberg, that's just what people *see*.
 The real trick of things is getting all of those guns, tanks, soldiers, and planes to the right place with food, fuel, ammo, training, and everything else they need.
-That's logistics, and it is just as critical, even moreso, than the fighting.
+That's logistics, and it is just as critical, even more so, than the fighting.
 If you can't eat and you have no bullets, you're not fighting.
 And even if you have the best army on the planet, if you can't keep them supplied and moving where they need to be, you've lost.
 If you doubt me, ask Napoleon.

 Likewise, when people begin analysis to create or modify some formal system, the most obvious thing they think about is the system itself.
-(Hopefully).
+(Hopefully.)
 If they think about some super-influential-and-powerful application, like Facebook, they think of all the features of Facebook.
-(The tech people without a clue at want to talk about scaling applications to billions of users.
-They can't make a lemonade stand anybody would use, but they're eager to know to handle ten million operations per second.)
+(The tech people without a clue want to talk about scaling applications to billions of users.
+They can't make a lemonade stand anybody would use, but they're eager to know how to handle ten million operations per second.)

 But the professionals think about something else: how do you know if you're wrong?